 To Hell with Johnny Manic is on sale this week on Amazon.com and Amazon.co.uk.
 Johnny Manic combines the old-school crime fiction of Raymond Chandler and Jim Thompson with the multi-layered deceptions of Gone Girl.
 “A truly riveting tale of deception, murder and psychological suspense.
 One of the year’s best thrillers.” - BestThrillers.com “A feverishly readable psychological noir.” - Kirkus Reviews You can get a copy for 99 cents, Oct.
 14-20, 2019, through the button below.

-Impala won first place for genre fiction in the 24th Annual Writer’s Digest Self-Published Book Awards.
+Impala won first place for genre fiction in the 24th Annual Writer's Digest Self-Published Book Awards .
 They announced it in the March/April issue of the magazine.
-Writer’s Digest Awards That comes on top of Amazon naming the book one of the best mystery/thrillers of the month in September, 2016, and IndieReader naming it one of the best of the year.
+That comes on top of Amazon naming the book one of the best mystery/thrillers of the month in September, 2016, and IndieReader naming it one of the best of the year .
 It’s nice to get a little recognition.
-Impala will be on sale for $0.
+You can read an excerpt and find links to bookstores here.

 My new book, Impala, was finished in May–not just the writing, but the editing, proofreading, design, and layout.
 I decided to have it ready four months before release so I could do some of the promotional work that traditional publishers do: get the book into the hands of reviewers, talk to bookstores and news outlets.
 The ebook market is quite competitive, and like the app market for smart phones, it often seems like a race to the bottom.